 A simple search on Etsy will provide parents with the tool they need to prove to their kids that Santa is always watching.
-Certificates stating whether a particular child has been deemed "naughty" or "nice" by the man in red can be purchased, personalized and printed from home.
+Certificates stating whether a particular child has been deemed "naughty" or "nice" can be purchased, personalized and printed from home.

-Simona Kebakovski, a mom from Australia who sells a version of the certificates in her Etsy shop, created the certificate last Christmas for her 4-year-old daughter, after she wrote a letter to Santa telling him what she wanted for Christmas and promising to be nice.
+Simona Kebakovski, a mom from Australia who sells a version of the certificates in her Etsy shop, created her certificate a few Christmases ago for her then-4-year-old daughter, after she wrote a letter to Santa telling him what she wanted for Christmas and promising to be nice.